-Turkey seeks to cool row with Germany as Berlin reviews arms requests
+Berlin reviews Turkish arms requests as crisis deepens

 5 Min Read

-"One must refrain from words that would cause lasting harm...to the economies," Nihat Zeybekci said in an interview.
-"Germany must reassess comments that are inappropriate."
+They rose further after Turkey detained the activists, including a German national, in custody two weeks ago.

-But Germany said almost immediately afterwards it would review Turkish applications for arms projects.
+Turkey's economy minister sought to calm matters but Erdogan, renewing earlier criticism, accused Berlin of trying to scare German companies away from investing in Turkey.

+Germany, home to three million people with Turkish roots, said it would review Turkish applications for arms projects.
 "We're checking all applications," an Economy Ministry spokeswoman said.

-That means the Federal Office of Economics and Export Control (Bafa) probably cannot issue new export approvals; but projects already agreed will not be affected initially as no international sanctions have been imposed on Turkey.
+That means the Federal Office of Economics and Export Control (Bafa) probably cannot issue new export approvals, but projects already agreed will not be affected initially.

-In 2016 the German government exported armaments worth 83.9 million euros to Turkey.
-In the first four months of 2017, business worth 22 million euros was approved - for deliveries for the navy and for joint projects with other NATO partners.
+In 2016, the German government exported armaments worth 83.9 million euros to Turkey.
+In the first four months of 2017, business worth 22 million euros was approved, for navy deliveries and joint projects with other NATO partners.

-Germany has warned Germans traveling to Turkey that they do so at their own peril.
-Finance Minister Wolfgang Schaeuble was quoted as comparing Turkey with the former communist East German state - the German Democratic Republic (GDR).
+Germany has warned Germans traveling to Turkey that they do so at their own risk, and Finance Minister Wolfgang Schaeuble was quoted on Friday as comparing Turkey with the former communist East German state - the German Democratic Republic (GDR).

 "Turkey now makes arbitrary arrests and no longer sticks to minimum consular standards.
 That reminds me of how it was in the GDR," he told the mass-circulation Bild newspaper.